NgModules help organize an application into cohesive blocks of functionality.

 What classes should I not add to declarations?

-a class that is already declared in another module, whether an app module, @angular module, or 3rd party module
+- A class that's already declared in another module, whether an app module, @NgModule, or third-party module.

-an array of directives imported from another module.
-For example, do not declare FORMS_DIRECTIVES from
+- An array of directives imported from another module.

 Why list the same component in multiple NgModule properties?